 event - An error or a transaction.

-issues - An issue is a grouping of similar error events.
-Every error event has a set of characteristics called itsfingerprintThe set of characteristics that define an event., which is what Sentry uses to group them.
-For example, Sentry groups events together when they are triggered by the same part of your code.
+issues - An issue is a grouping of similar errors or performance problems.
+Every event has a set of characteristics called itsfingerprintThe set of characteristics that define an event., which is what Sentry uses to group them.
+For example, Sentry groups error events together when they are triggered by the same part of your code.
 This grouping of events into issues allows you to see how frequently a problem is happening and how many users it's affecting.

 project - A project represents your service or application in Sentry.
 You can create a project for a particular language or framework used in your application.
 For example, you might have separate projects for your API server and frontend client.
 For more information, check out our best practices for creating projects.
 Projects allow you to associate events with a distinct application in your organization and assign responsibility and ownership to specific users and teams within your organization.